KodenOps/devops_challenge/Day 2/README.md

 - under protocol, select email and submit

 ## Create Policy for SNS
+The aim of this policy is to allow SNS to publish any data out.
 - Navigate to IAM service console and click on the policy button by the side nav
 - click create policy
 - change from visual to json (under the Policy editor)